Farallon, Franklin Templeton among potential winners in Twitter

 By David Randall and Svea Herbst-Bayliss

-NEW YORK, Nov 14 (Reuters) - Farallon Capital Management, Triatomic Capital, and Franklin Resources Inc BEN.N were among the large investors that added positions in Twitter Inc over the third quarter, putting themselves in position to reap gains when Elon Musk's $44 billion acquisition of the social media company closed in October, securities filings released on Monday showed.
+NEW YORK, Nov 14 (Reuters) - Farallon Capital Management, Triatomic Capital and Franklin Resources Inc BEN.N were among the large investors that added positions in Twitter Inc over the third quarter, benefiting when Elon Musk's $44 billion acquisition of the social media company closed in October, securities filings released on Monday showed.

 Hedge fund Farallon Capital, for instance, bought nearly 7.8 million shares of Twitter during the quarter that ended Sept.
 30, while Franklin Resources, the parent company of mutual fund firm Franklin Templeton, added nearly 2.6 million shares to an existing position of less than 100,000 shares.
 Triatomic, meanwhile, put on a new position by buying 40,000 shares after not owning any stake in the company the quarter before.